Lawyer found dead in upstate NY may be linked to New Jersey shooting at judge's house

 MANHUNT UNDERWAY FOR GUNMAN IN NEW JERSEY ATTACK ON FEDERAL JUDGE'S SON, HUSBAND

-The man's body was found dead from an apparent self-inflicted gunshot wound, law enforcement officials said.
+The man was found dead from an apparent self-inflicted gunshot wound, law enforcement officials said.
 Additional information was not immediately available.

 Earlier Monday, an FBI Newark spokesperson confirmed to Fox News that law enforcement was conducting official business in New York, but could not confirm the death or its link to the case involving Salas’ family.